saschpe/libvirt-hook-qemu/README.rst

 ----------

 This section describes the theory behind the generated iptables statements.
-To see a real-world example, the test_setup function (in test_qemu.py) shows a simple JSON configuration and the iptables rules that it produces.

 Packets arriving on the public interface are DNATed to the virtual machine.
 This implements the actual port-forwarding.
 Due to the way iptables is